eniac/mu2sls/README.md

 This is handled in microservice deployments by using thread pools and I assume that when a call blocks, te thread yields so that we achieve concurrency.
 To achieve a similar yielding in our case we would have to extend the serverless execution platform with a scheduler and an event loop so that blocking threads do not consume resources.

+__Note:__ This issue can potentially be solved by compiling to continuations, so that we can yield and schedule different function invocations across blocking actions.

 ### Potential Optimizations

 - Do not reinitialize init objects everytime